romeerez/orchid-orm/docs/src/guide/where.md

 `in` is for the `IN` operator to check if the column value is included in a list of values.

-Takes an array of the same type as a column, a sub-query that returns a list of values, or a raw expression that returns a list.
+Takes an array of the same type as a column, a sub-query that returns a list of values, or a raw SQL expression that returns a list.

 ```ts
 db.table.where({